On the Supreme Court docket: Fairness, textualism, and crack cocaine

 - Deep Read ( 6 Min. )

-Tarahnick Terry’s case is, broadly, a story about regret and redemption.
+Tarahrick Terry’s case is, broadly, a story about regret and redemption.
 But it’s also a story about how the specific wording in a law can quickly breed confusion in the courts.

 The sentencing rule that treated crack cocaine 100 times worse than powder had been in effect for 20 years by the time Mr. Terry was sentenced in 2008.